STORE HOURS AND DELIVERY INFO FOR THE HOLIDAY PERIOD. READ MORE HERE.

-Our hare, rabbit and wallaby is wild - shot on large stations by MAF-accredited hunters in the South Island.
+Our hare, rabbit and wallaby is wild - shot on large stations by MPI-accredited hunters in the South Island.
+We will occasionally source rabbit from the North Island, although its availability is much less.

 These free-ranging animals are living off our rich NZ flora, which makes them an incredibly nutritious food for cats and dogs.
 Wild rabbit and hare are a good source of omega-3 fatty acids - vital for controlling inflammation.
 They are packed full of vitamins and minerals, such as: